Seeding Justice

 Governance and Leadership

-While specific leadership names were not available in public materials, Seeding Justice emphasizes community-centered governance with participatory grantmaking committees composed of community members and former grantees.
-The organization states: "What we do is for the lives of our neighbors—those closest to the pain of injustice—and for the freedom to imagine and build a future where justice, dignity and belonging aren't privileges but rights."
+While specific leadership names were not available in public materials, Seeding Justice emphasises community-centred governance with participatory grantmaking committees composed of community members and former grantees.
+The organisation states: "What we do is for the lives of our neighbours—those closest to the pain of injustice—and for the freedom to imagine and build a future where justice, dignity and belonging aren't privileges but rights."

 Application Process & Timeline